Generalist Foundation Models from a Multimodal Dataset for 3D Computed Tomography: Online Methods

-As a 3D vision transformer, we utilized a component of CT-ViT \cite{hamamci2023generatect}, a network developed to generate low-dimensional tokens from high-dimensional CT volumes and reconstruct CT volumes from these tokens.
-CT-ViT divides CT volumes into patches measuring $30 \times 30 \times 15$ in the coronal, sagittal, and axial planes, ensuring uniform spacing.
-These patches are processed by spatial and temporal transformers to yield low-dimensional CT tokens, which are then decoded to reconstruct the CT volumes.
-The encoder-decoder network is pre-trained autoregressively, as detailed in GenerateCT \cite{hamamci2023generatect}.
-We employed only the encoder part of this network for CT-CLIP, to generate the low-dimensional CT tokens.
-During the CT-CLIP model's training phase, these encoded tokens are flattened and linearly transformed to form a 512-dimensional projection layer, resulting in the creation of encoded CT tokens.
-The encoding process of 3D chest CT volumes is illustrated in Fig. \hyperref[fig:fig1]{1c}.
+As a 3D vision transformer, we use a component of CT-ViT \cite{hamamci2023generatect}, a network designed to generate low-dimensional tokens from CT volumes and reconstruct CT volumes from these tokens.
+CT-ViT divides CT volumes into patches measuring $20 \times 20 \times 10$ voxels in the coronal, sagittal, and axial planes, ensuring uniform spacing.
+These patches are processed by spatial and causal transformers to produce low-dimensional CT tokens, which are then decoded to reconstruct the CT volumes \cite{hamamci2023generatect}.
+For CT-CLIP, we use only the encoder part of this network to generate CT tokens.
+During the training phase of CT-CLIP, the encoded CT tokens are averaged across the axial plane, then flattened and transformed into a 512-dimensional layer.
+This creates latent representations for the CT volumes, as shown in Figure \hyperref[fig:fig1]{1c}.
+This approach reduces GPU memory requirements significantly through the linear transformation layer for latent representations, while still capturing information from every slice due to the axial attention mechanism in the CT-ViT.
+The improved memory efficiency enables the use of a larger 3D CT encoder.